 Practical stream ciphers are not perfect.
 Instead, a cryptographically-derived, quasi-perfect cipher is obtained from a reasonable-length one-time secret key that is easier to share between the parties involved.
 The question for the design and use of such ciphers is how they can be strong enough to defeat feasible cryptanalysis while falling short of perfection.
 The goal is to have a less-than-perfect but ideal cipher that provides effective protection against a resourceful adversary.

-Shannon introduces equivocation as a measure of the degree of uncertainty in discerning in the presence of noise.
-Shannon adapts this notion on consideration that a stream cipher is in effect the introduction of noise that can be removed completely if the key is determined.
+Shannon introduces equivocation as a measure of the degree of uncertainty in discerning a message in the presence of noise.
+Shannon adapts this notion for considering a stream cipher as introduction of noise that can be removed completely if the key is determined.
 Equivocation is 0 when there is no uncertainty and 1 when there is complete uncertainty.
 Under certain conditions, a cryptogram stream's equivocation decreases until it reaches 0 (the unicity point) given a sufficiently lengthy stream.
 At the unicity point, the encrypted message is theoretically completely determined.

 Equivocation of a stream cipher is a non-increasing function of cryptogram stream length.
 A cipher is considered ideal if it can forestall cryptograms reaching the unicity point indefinitely for any finite-length message.
 A cipher is strongly ideal if the equivocation does not decrease as cryptogram streams lengthen.